Just to clarify – this did happen, but a few months ago. It’s taken me until now to be able to write about it.

 The dispatcher comes on the line and I tell her, “My ex is outside my front door and I don’t know what to do…” Then I begin to cry.

 She puts me through to someone in my local police station who takes my address.
-At this point something flashes up on his screen about it being a domestic abuse situation.
+At this point something appears on his screen about it being a domestic abuse situation.
 He sends two officers out immediately, and in the meantime talks to me.
 We go through a series of questions I’ve now been through numerous times.
 But never while I was shaking, crying and petrified.
 Do I feel threatened?
 Has he ever threatened me?
 Do I think he will hurt me or someone else?

 While we are still talking on the phone, the door knocks and I jump out of my skin.
 The man tells me to stay on the phone to him while I check who it is.
 It’s the police.
 I let them in and put the phone down.